kopyl/instagram-downloader/README.md

 **IMPORTANT:** <br>
 A user is required to enter username and password from Instagram, so use it on your own risk. <br>
-Using a fresh instagram account you're not afraid to loose is highly advised.
+Using a fresh instagram account you're not afraid to loose is highly advised. <br>
+I used to use my primary account and in a few weeks got an account restriction for creating multiple sessions.

 ### Features:
 - Video downloads